Stroke therapy at home

 Occupational therapy

 Self-care skills like being able to dress, wash and feed oneself are essential for regaining your independence.
-However, you may also want to work with a therapist on activities that will allow you to enjoy your favourite hobbies again, or even do some part-time work.
+However, you may also want to work with a therapist on activities that will allow you to enjoy your favorite hobbies again, or even do some part-time work.
 An occupational therapist can develop techniques that help you relearn practices that are important to you, though some accommodations and adjustments may be required.
 Spend some time on Google looking up aids to daily living that may be helpful.
 For example, you might get a special plastic mat to stop your plate sliding, or a knife that rocks to make cutting food easier.

 Emotional therapy

 Part of recovery from a stroke is dealing with the mental and emotional trauma that results.
 Some individuals struggle with fear of another stroke and others are more prone to depression and feelings of isolation, particularly if language skills have been impaired.
 One of the plusses of being at home is a familiar setting can be of great comfort and reassurance.
 But it can also be isolating, and it’s not uncommon for old friends to drift away if the activities and interests you once shared are no longer possible.
-A stroke is a great leveller.
+A stroke is a great leveler.
 Make sure to connect with stroke support groups where you can speak to other people who may be feeling the same as you and engage in some group therapy with friends and family carers too.

 Read more about communicating after a stroke and 6 activities for stroke recovery.